courtiol/judsound/README.md

 In this repository I will try to document everything here as the project develops, so that other people could replicate this project or find some inspiration for their own projects.

+**Update**: the project has been up and running for a while.
+I am very pleased with it, it works like a charm.
+I just have not set the required time yet to document things here.
+Hopefully, I will do so in some future holidays.